karl03/predictive-bms/timelog.md

 ### 13 Feb 2024

 * *2 hours* Reattached high-power shunt and INA to ESP, along with interrupt wire.
 Begun work on creating interrupt handling.
 Cleaned up main file and moved to using global vars for tracking voltage/ power.
+* *1 hour* Continued work on interrupt handling.

+### 14 Feb 2024

+* *2.5 hours* Physically tested interrupt, updated pin to ensure SPI is not interrupted, added error checking.
+Fixed bug with pin numbering, and allowed SD card to continue working.